askonube/IR-Data-Exfiltration/README.md

 ---

 ## 6. Improvement

-### Goal
-Improve your security posture or refine your methods.

 ### Prevention:
 - **Principle of Least Privilege and Access Controls**: Limit access based on employees' roles.
 Review and adjust any unnecessary or elevated access privileges to employees on the PIP program while also avoiding overly restrictive policies to allow the employee to improve performance.